 Discussion programs can also contain a media element, for example potential projects include documentary films, radio and television productions, exhibits, website and social media projects, mobile web applications and humanities-related books or e-books.

 These projects would encourage discussion in the humanities and utilize unique forms of media to advance the humanities.
 If a media program is approved, a contract covering copyright, distribution, credits, and disclaimers signed by the grantee is required.
 Discussion requests cannot exceed $7,000.

 A Research Grant supports work to encourage scholarly research in the humanities, especially topics relevant to South Dakota culture and heritage.
 Applicants must include a plan for a minimum of three public presentations of the research.
 Requests cannot exceed $2,500.

 A slate of more than 80 speakers with the SDHC's Speakers Bureau offers a depth of topics that groups across South Dakota can bring to their communities.

 The Council supports nearly 150 Speakers Bureau events annually, across a range of humanities-related subjects.

 South Dakota Humanities Council Speakers Bureau scholars partake in humanities studies, examining a broad array of topics including philosophy, cultural environments, literature history, and humanness as it applies to languages and arts.

 Each speaker offers a specialized program, and many speakers offer multiple programs.
 Some presentations are specific to the South Dakota and Northern Plains experiences, while others explore greater themes of society and the human experience.

-Reading Group and Book Club Kits
+Book Club to Go and Book Club Kits

 Our discussion leaders and lending library provide yet another avenue for studying humanities and literature and engaging in meaningful discussions.
 Participants learn more about books, authors and each other.